 How should we publish trial and error?

-Even if we solve the above questions on what trial and error is and why should we care for it, an issue still remains: how should we communicate trial and error?
-Are the available routes of publishing adequate to represent ‘failed experiments’?
-We might begin by looking at the mainstream models of publishing and looking at whether alternative routes (such as those created within Open Science communities) are useful tools in disclosing a more honest and transparent image of science.
+This question aims to situate the above methodological, epistemological, ethical, and historical discussions within a practical context.
+Even if we solve the above questions, an issue still remains: how should we communicate trial and error?
+Are the available publication methods adequate to report ‘failed experiments’?
+We will begin by looking at conventional publishing models and then move to considering whether or not alternative routes (such as those created within Open Science communities) are useful tools for communicating an honest and transparent image of science.

 Prof. Harry Collins